EjahDil/python_intro_exercises/README.md

-# Welcome to this Python notebook
+# Welcome to this Python Exercises Repo

 ## Getting Started